 We are specifically focusing on trying to bridge together signaling pathways and metabolism through the development of models integrating transcriptomic, metabolomic, proteomic and phosphoproteomic data.

-Research in this area is partially funded by the European H2020 MCSA Innovative Training Network SyMBioSys.
+Research in this area was partially funded by the European H2020 MCSA Innovative Training Network SyMBioSys